Data Augmentation on Graphs: A Technical Survey: Applications of Graph Data Augmentation

 \subsection{Model-level Application}

-Despite the excellent performance of graph representation lerning methods in characterizing the features of graph data, they still expose many weaknesses and limitations, such as over-smoothing on deep GNNs, vulnerability to graph adversarial attacks, and poor transferability.
-In this regard, the combination of \gda~ techniques and existing graph learning paradigms can alleviate these model limitations to some extent.
+Despite the excellent performance of GRL methods in characterizing the features of graph data, they still expose many weaknesses and limitations, such as over-smoothing on deep GNNs, vulnerability to graph adversarial attacks, and poor transferability.
+In this regard, integrating \gda~ techniques with existing graph learning paradigms can partially alleviate these model limitations.